LiliaFramework/Modules/corpseid/docs/hooks.md

 # Hooks

-Module-specific events raised by the Corpseid module.
+Module-specific events raised by the Corpse Identification module.

 ---